Prof. Pierre Alexandre Tremblay

 Pierre Alexandre Tremblay (Montréal, 1975) is a composer and a performer on bass guitar and sound processing devices, in solo and within the groups ars circa musicæ (Paris, France), de type inconnu (Montréal, Québec), and Splice (London, UK), as well as in ad hoc collaborations.
-Commissioned and performed world wide, his music is mainly released by the label Empreintes DIGITALes.
+Commissioned and performed worldwide, his chamber music is mainly released by the label Empreintes DIGITALes.
 He is a member of the London-based collective Loop.

-He joined the University of Huddersfield in 2005, where he is now Professor of Composition and Improvisation as well as Director of the Electronic Music Studios.
+He joined the University of Huddersfield in 2005, where he is now Professor of Composition and Improvisation as well as Director of the Music Studios.
 He previously worked in popular music as producer and bassist, and is also interested in videomusic and coding DSP.

 He likes spending time with his family, drinking oolong tea, gazing at dictionaries, reading prose, and taking long walks.
 As a founding member of the no-tv collective, he does not own a working television set.
-More information about him, including his next performances and sample of his music, can be found on his website www.pierrealexandretremblay.com
+More information about him, including his next performances and sample of his music, can be found on his personal website.

 Research & Scholarship

 - Electroacoustic and mixed-media composition, exploring creative interactions with technology in the studio (as instrument) and for the performer, as highlighted by his releases on Empreintes DIGITALes;

 - Pop studio production and session playing, especially in Afro-American groove-based music;

 - Video-music composition;

 - Interactive installation;